NBA Hall of Fame

 He reached the peak of individual success by winning the NBA Most Valuable Player award in 1975.
 Later in his career, McAdoo adapted his role and became a key contributor on championship teams with the Los Angeles Lakers.
 His versatility, longevity, and scoring brilliance defined an era and influenced future generations of big men.
 Bob McAdoo was inducted into the Naismith Memorial Basketball Hall of Fame in 2000.

-McAdoo's Awards and Records
+McAdoo's Awards and Honors

 • FIBA Intercontinental Cup champion (1987)